 Though it may not seem like it, paint is one of the most used items in the country.

-From unused partial cans to old color samples that you forgot you had, you’ve probably had to dispose of paint at least once a year.
+From unused partial cans to old color samples you forgot you had, you’ve probably had to dispose of paint at least once a year.

-1. Determine Type of Paint
+Determine the Type of Paint Disposal

-Most paints are either latex-based or oil-based.
-Each of these combinations has a different paint disposal method that you should follow.
+Each combination has a different paint disposal method that you should follow.

 • Solidify Latex Paint

 However, if the can has only been partially used, you can mix in a solidifying agent like sawdust to speed up the process.

 Once the latex paint has been solidified, it can be easily disposed of with the rest of your non-recyclables.